 Biden addresses nation on debt ceiling deal to avoid default: "This is vital"

-Washington — President Biden addressed the nation from the Oval Office on Friday night after both chambers of Congress passed an agreement to suspend the debt ceiling and limit federal spending.
+Washington — Lauding it as a "crisis averted," President Biden addressed the nation from the Oval Office on Friday night after both chambers of Congress passed an agreement to suspend the debt ceiling and limit federal spending.
 The president said he will sign the bill, known as the Fiscal Responsibility Act, on Saturday.

 The president spoke less than 24 hours after the Senate approved the agreement, 63-36.
 All 11 of the amendments the Senate voted on ahead of final passage failed.
 A majority of Republicans and a majority of Democrats in the House voted in favor of the bill on Wednesday night.